esp-rs/rust-build/README.md

 ## Containers with Rust ESP environment

-Alternatively, some container images, with pre-installed Rust and ESP-IDF, are published to Dockerhub and can be used to build Rust projects for ESP boards:
+Alternatively, some container images with pre-installed Rust and ESP-IDF, are published to Dockerhub and can be used to build Rust projects for ESP boards:

 - [idf-rust](https://hub.docker.com/r/espressif/idf-rust)
- - Some tags contains only the toolchain.
+ - Some tags contain only the toolchain.
 The naming convention for those tags is: `<xtensa-version>`
- - Some tags contains full environment with esp-idf installed, [wokwi-server](https://github.com/MabezDev/wokwi-server) and [web-flash](https://github.com/bjoernQ/esp-web-flash-server) to use them in Dev Containers.
+ - Some tags contain full environment with esp-idf installed, [wokwi-server](https://github.com/MabezDev/wokwi-server) and [web-flash](https://github.com/bjoernQ/esp-web-flash-server) to use them in Dev Containers.
 This tags are generated for `linux/arm64` and `linux/amd64`, and use the following naming convention: `<board>_<esp-idf>_<xtensa-version>`